tibetan-nlp/annodoc/_deprel/arg3.md

 ---
 layout: entry
 title: arg3
+shortdef: the third argument or "indirect object" of a verb, which cannot be oblique
 ---

 When a verb has two unmarked arguments in addition to having an `arg1` argument,